 - Preeclampsia superimposed on chronic hypertension

 Hypertension is defined as a systolic blood pressure ≥ 140 mm Hg or diastolic blood pressure ≥ 90 mm Hg observed on at least 2 occasions ≥ 4 hours apart, but no more than 7 days apart.
 CHTN in pregnancy is defined as elevated blood pressure documented either prior to pregnancy or before the 20th week of pregnancy, or continuing more than 12 weeks postpartum.
-(Sibai, 2010a) Gestational hypertension is defined as onset of high blood pressure after 20 weeks gestation without proteinuria, thrombocytopenia, impaired liver function, the new development of renal insufficiency, pulmonary edema, or new-onset cerebral or visual disturbances.
-Preeclampsia-eclampsia is a syndrome unique to pregnancy characterized by new onset hypertension and proteinuria or, in the absence of proteinuria, new-onset hypertension with the new onset of any of the following: thrombocytopenia; renal insufficiency, impaired liver function; pulmonary edema; or cerebral or visual symptoms (Table 1).(ACOG, 2013) Preeclampsia superimposed on chronic hypertension is chronic hypertension in association with preeclampsia.
-(ACOG, 2013)
+(Sibai, 2010a) Gestational hypertension is defined as onset of high blood pressure after 20 weeks gestation without proteinuria, thrombocytopenia, impaired liver function, the new development of renal insufficiency, pulmonary edema, or new-onset cerebral or visual disturbances

 The etiology of preeclampsia is not known.
 Preeclampsia appears to be a disease that involves a number of maternal, placental, and fetal factors.
 These include: placental implantation with abnormal trophoblastic invasion of uterine vessels; abnormal immunological tolerance to placental and fetal tissues; maternal maladaptation to cardiovascular or inflammatory changes of normal pregnancy; and genetic factors.
 (Cunningham et al., 2010)

-Preeclampsia is defined (Table 1) as a systolic blood pressure ≥ 140 mm Hg or diastolic blood pressure ≥ 90 mm Hg on 2 occasions at least 4 hrs apart after 20 weeks gestation in women with a previously normal blood pressure or ≥160 mm Hg systolic or ≥110 mm Hg diastolic, confirmed within a short interval (minutes) to facilitate timely antihypertensive therapy and proteinuria ≥ 300 mg/24 hrs or a protein/creatinine ratio ≥ 0.3 mg/dL or a dipstick reading of ≥ 1+ (dipstick used only if other quantitative methods not available).
-In the absence of proteinuria, preeclampsia is diagnosed as new-onset hypertension with the new onset of any of the following: thrombocytopenia, renal insufficiency, impaired liver function, pulmonary edema, or cerebral or visual symptoms.
+Preeclampsia is defined as a systolic blood pressure ≥ 140 mm Hg or diastolic blood pressure ≥ 90 mm Hg on 2 occasions at least 4 hrs apart after 20 weeks gestation in women with a previously normal blood pressure.
+Previously, proteinuria was an additional criterion for PreEclampsia with signified by ≥ 300 mg/24 hrs or a protein/creatinine ratio ≥ 0.3 mg/dL or a dipstick reading of ≥ 1+ (dipstick used only if other quantitative methods not available).
+(Table 1) In the absence of proteinuria, preeclampsia is diagnosed as new-onset hypertension with the new onset of any of the following: thrombocytopenia, renal insufficiency, impaired liver function, pulmonary edema, or cerebral or visual symptoms.
+(ACOG, 2013) Preeclampsia superimposed on chronic hypertension is chronic hypertension in association with preeclampsia.
 (ACOG, 2013)

-Risk factors associated with preeclampsia include: nulliparity, obesity, multiple gestation, family history of preeclampsia or eclampsia, preexisting hypertension or renal disease, previous preeclampsia or eclampsia, diabetes mellitus, nonimmune hydrops, antiphospholipid antibody syndrome, age 35 years or older, African-American race, and molar pregnancy.
-It is extremely rare for preeclampsia to develop before 20 weeks gestation, but when it does occur it is usually associated with renal disease or molar pregnancy.
+Risk factors associated with preeclampsia include: nulliparity, obesity, multiple gestation, family history of preeclampsia or eclampsia, preexisting hypertension or renal disease, previous preeclampsia or eclampsia, diabetes mellitus, nonimmune hydrops, antiphospholipid antibody syndrome, extremes of maternal age, black race, and molar pregnancy.
+It is extremely rare for preeclampsia to develop before 20 weeks gestation, but when it does occur it is usually associated with renal disease, molar pregnancy, and more severe manifestations.
 (Sibai, 2010b) Signs and symptoms of preeclampsia include elevated blood pressure, proteinuria, nondependent edema, visual disturbances, headache, and epigastric pain.
 Laboratory abnormalities occur with preeclampsia and are reflective of the end organ injury that can occur in preeclampsia.
-They include hemoconcentration (due to poor volume expansion, may manifest as increased hemoglobin/hematocrit), elevated serum creatinine and liver enzymes (due to vasospasm with decreased organ perfusion), and hemolysis and thrombocytopenia (due to severe vasospasm with endothelial injury and subsequent cell damage/destruction).
+They include hemoconcentration due to poor volume expansion, elevated serum creatinine and liver enzymes due to vasospasm with decreased organ perfusion, and hemolysis and thrombocytopenia (due to severe vasospasm with endothelial injury and subsequent cell damage/destruction).

 Table 1.
 Diagnostic Criteria for Preeclampsia (ACOG, 2013)